ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

 You need to order new {{site.data.keyword.blockstorageshort}} in the correct data center, and then cancel the {{site.data.keyword.blockstorageshort}} device that you ordered in the wrong location.
-When the volume is canceled, there's a 24-hour reclaim wait period.
+When the volume is canceled, the request is followed by a 24-hour reclaim wait period.
 You can still see the volume in the console during those 24 hours.
 Billing for the volume stops immediately.
 When the reclaim period expires, the data is destroyed and the volume is removed from the console, too.

 ## Why can {{site.data.keyword.blockstorageshort}} with Endurance 10 IOPS/GB tier be ordered in some data centers and not in others?
 {: #orderendurance}